Shaman of Oberstdorf

 Shaman of Oberstdorf: Chonrad Stoeckhlin and the Phantoms of the Night is a study of the arrest and trial of Chonrad Stoecklin (1549-1587), a German herdsman from the town of Oberstdorf who was accused and executed for the crime of witchcraft after experiencing a series of visions.
-Written by the German historian Wolfgang Behringer, himself a specialist in the Early Modern witch trials of Germany, Shaman of Oberstdorf was initially published in German as Chonrad Stoekhlin und die Nachtschar: Eine Geschichte aus der frühen Neuzeit by R. Piper GmbH & Co. in 1994.
-It was subsequently translated into English by H.C.
-Erik Midelfort and published in 1998 by the University of Virginia Press.
+Wolfgang Behringer, a historian of the witch trials in the early modern period, wrote the book in German as Chonrad Stoekhlin und die Nachtschar: Eine Geschichte aus der frühen Neuzeit, published by R. Piper GmbH & Co. in 1994, with the subsequent English translation by H.C.
+Erik Midelfort published by the University of Virginia Press in 1998.

-The reviews published in specialist academic journals were largely positive, with several reviewers remarking that Behringer had presented a more believable case than Ginzburg for the existence of visionary traditions in Early Modern Europe.
+Reviews in scholarly academic journals were largely positive, with several reviewers remarking that Behringer had presented a more believable case than Ginzburg for the existence of visionary traditions in Early Modern Europe.

 Background

 "Historians such as Carlo Ginzburg, Gabór Klaniczay and Éva Pócs have argued that descriptions of sabbath experiences and familiar-encounters found in early modern European witch trials were expressions of popular experiential traditions rooted in pre-Christian shamanistic beliefs and practices.
 As a result of this work, most scholars now acknowledge that there was a genuinely folkloric component to European witch beliefs in this period, although opinions still differ as to its extent."